tldr-pages/tldr/pages/linux/ncat.md

 `ncat -l {{port}} > {{/path/to/file}}`

-- Accept multiple connections and keep them open after they have been closed:
+- Accept multiple connections and keep ncat open after they have been closed:

 `ncat -lk {{port}}`